 When your business starts running, cash will start flowing in, and you will have to decide on the modes of payment.
 Not just money, but you will have to accept even cards and online payments.
-Doing so will be convenient for the customers to make their payments.
+Doing so will be convenient for customers to make their payments.

 Sales Tax Procedures

 With the emergence of eCommerce, the roots of sales tax have shaken up.
 In a brick and mortar, you need to for the state of the province you purchase.
-But when it comes to online, you sell it to customers from different state or country.
-It can be easier for to sell to an international customer rather than local customers.
+But when it comes to online, you sell it to customers from a different state or country.
+It can be easier to sell to an international customer rather than local customers.
 You need to discuss all these things in detail with your accountant so that you can take clear business decisions.